Discovery Demos: Flavor Journeys (Day 2)

 Information

-A walkable showcase of macro trends, Discovery Demo pods invite you to think big and consider your role in the specialty food ecosystem.
+A walkable showcase of macro trends, Discovery Demo pods invite you to get hands-on with specialty food brands, encounter creative ideas, and consider your role in the food ecosystem.
 Head to Discovery Point (Booth 4631) to explore and get inspired!

 The Flavors Journeys Pod